 4.7 Literature notes and discussion - 1.
 We introduced the assumption that at the macroeconomic level the "direction" of technological progress tends to be Harrod-neutral.
 Otherwise the model will not be consistent with Kaldor's stylized facts.
 The Harrod-neutrality of the "direction" of technological progress is in the present model just an exogenous feature.
 This raises the question whether there are mechanisms tending to generate Harrod-neutrality.
 Fortunately new growth theory provides clues as to the sources of the speed as well as the direction of technological change.
 A facet of this theory is that the direction of technological change is linked to the same economic forces as the speed, namely profit incentives.
 See Acemoglu (2003) and Jones (2006). - 2.
 In Section 4.2 we claimed that from an empirical point of view, the adjustment towards a steady state can be from above as well as from below.
 Indeed, Cho and Graham (1996) find that "on average, countries with a lower income per adult are above their steady-state positions, while countries with a higher income are below their steady-state positions".
-As to the assessment of the role of uncertainty for the condition that dynamic efficiency is satisfied, in addition to Abel et al. (1989) other useful sources include Ball et al. (1998) and Blanchard and Weil (2001).
-3. In the Diamond OLG model as well as in many other models, a steady state and a balanced growth path imply each other.
-Indeed, they are two [©] Groth, Lecture notes in macroeconomics, (mimeo) 2014.

-sides of the same process.
+As to the assessment of the role of uncertainty for the condition that dynamic efficiency is satisfied, in addition to Abel et al. (1989) other useful sources include Ball et al. (1998) and Blanchard and Weil (2001). - 3.
+In the Diamond OLG model as well as in many other models, a steady state and a balanced growth path imply each other.
+Indeed, they are two sides of the same process.
 There exist cases, however, where this equivalence does not hold (some open economy models and some models with embodied technological change, see Groth et al., 2010).
-Therefore, it is recommendable always to maintain a terminological distinction between the two concepts.
-4. Based on time-series econometrics, Attfield and Temple (2010) and others find support for the Kaldor "facts" for the US and UK and thereby for an evolution roughly obeying balanced growth in terms of aggregate variables.
+Therefore, it is recommendable always to maintain a terminological distinction between the two concepts. - 4.
+Based on time-series econometrics, Attfield and Temple (2010) and others find support for the Kaldor "facts" for the US and UK and thereby for an evolution roughly obeying balanced growth in terms of aggregate variables.
 This does not rule out structural change.
-A changing sectorial composition of the economy is under certain conditions compatible with balanced growth (in a generalized sense) at the aggregate level, cf. the "Kuznets facts" (see Kongsamut et al., 2001, and Acemoglu, 2009).
+A changing sectorial composition of the economy is under certain conditions compatible with balanced growth (in a generalized sense) at the aggregate level, cf. the "Kuznets facts" (see Kongsamut et al., 2001, and Acemoglu, 2009). - 5.
+Cases where the equivalence between steady state and balanced growth does not hold include some open economy models and some models with embodied technological change, see, e.g., Groth et al. (2010). - 6.
+La Grandville (2009) contains a lot about analytical aspects linked to the CES production function and the concept of elasticity of factor substitution.
 From here incomplete: